We have a variety of programs and volunteer opportunities available. Contact us to learn how you can help!

 Serving the greater Lake Wales area since 1988

 What is Meals-On-Wheels?

 Meals-On-Wheels provides one well-balanced meal every weekday.
-Meals are prepared daily by the AdventHealth Lake Wales and delivered to the recipients’ homes by volunteer drivers Monday – Friday.
-Meals-On-Wheels has been active in Lake Wales since 1973 but has been a service of the Lake Wales Care Center since 1988.
+Meals are prepared daily by AdventHealth in Lake Wales, and delivered to the recipients’ homes by volunteer drivers Monday – Friday.
+Meals-On-Wheels has been active in Lake Wales since 1973, but has been a service of the Lake Wales Care Center since 1988.

 What Will I Get with Meals-On-Wheels?